 The few field researchers available on Banshee began researching the properties of this plant as soon as Vickers took his findings to his superiors.
 They soon discovered that the sykoactive chemicals inside it were able to stimulate the centers of the brain which channel psychic energy from the Hunting Grounds.
-While these chemicals weren't reproducible in a lab for some reason, they could easily to a powdered or liquid form and then ingested Some sample plants were also sent back to Earth and were able to grow in Earth soil.
+While these chemicals weren't reproducible in a lab for some reason, they could easily be used if the plant's leaves were reduced to a powdered or liquid form and then ingested.
+Some sample plants were also sent back to Earth and were able to grow in Earth supply is self-sustaining.

 Because of the dark-reddish color of the powder and liquid derived from the plant, the drug quickly became known as "red" to sykers in the field.
-Soon "Give me some red!" was the cry heard among syker squads before they went into battle, because red increased sometimes dramatically-a syker's Strain capacity.
+Soon "Give me some red!" was the cry heard among syker squads before they went into battle, because red increasedsometimes dramatically-a syker's Strain capacity.

 When the sykers bugged off of Banshee, many took large supplies of red, or even the actual plants, with them.
 While a lot of this stuff got left behind on the Unity, a good bit of it made it to Earth in the hands of the sykers.
-Today, red plants are being cultivated at the Jericho academy and probably some other places as well, but it will be a long, long time before the supply is self-sustaining.
+Today, red plants are being cultivated at the Jericho academy and probably some other places as well, but it will be a long, long time before the